LLM4Rocq/babel-formal/doc/details.md

 *WIP*

 For the translation task, we use the **$\lambda$-calculus** as a pivot language.

-Given a theorem in one language (e.g. Lean), we extract both types of its constants (through the **Constant elaboration** task) and a sequence of tactics (through the **Augmented tactics prediction** task) in another language by flipping the language token to the targeted language.

 Even though this situation was not encountered in the dataset, we hope the model can solve it.